Categories: ASD and DD, Adult-focused; ASD and DD, Child-focused; COVID-19 Topics

 Above all, keep family togetherness, health, and patience at the heart of your goals for the holidays this year.
 While we may not be able to be with family in person, do not let this barrier stand in the way of virtually sharing your love and appreciation for one another.

-Sarah Frampton, M.A., BCBA, is Director of Clinical Services and Training for May Institute.
-She can be contacted email@example.com.
+By Sarah Frampton, M.A., BCBA, the former Director of Clinical Services and Training for May Institute.

 May Institute is a nonprofit organization that is a national leader in the field of applied behavior analysis, serving individuals with autism spectrum disorder (ASD) and other developmental disabilities, brain injury and neurobehavioral disorders, and other special needs.
 Founded more than 65 years ago, we provide a wide range of exceptional educational and rehabilitative services across the lifespan.
 May Institute operates five schools for children and adolescents with ASD and other developmental disabilities.
 For more information, call 800.778.7601 or visit www.mayinstitute.org.